NCAS-VISION/VISION-toolkit-v2-development/README.md

 ### Installing the toolkit

-1. The working toolkit (at this stage, just a lone script) is under this repo at `visiontoolkit/visiontoolkit.py`.
-You *can* run it as a lone script, e.g.
-  `python visiontoolkit.py`, but it best you install it locally as follows:

-    * If you install the toolkit via `pip install -e .` or similar, you can run that script simply by calling the command `visiontoolkit`, but you could also run it as a script via e.g. `python visiontoolkit/visiontoolkit.py`.
-    Note: the code was developed first under `cf-scripts/cf-vision-flight-e2e.py` but has since been moved across to `visiontoolkit/visiontoolkit.py` for proper packaging requrements and the old directory `cf-scripts` deleted.
+1. **Install** the toolkit by cloning this repository and running `pip install -e .` in the root directory of it.
+Note you do not need to do this to run the script, since you can run it with `python visiontoolkit/visiontoolkit.py`, but with that installation you can run and use the command `visiontoolkit` instead of having to call the script with the Python interpreter.

-3. The **environment** you need will to run it requires a custom branch of cf-plot, and otherwise you will need all the dependencies of that and of cf-python.
-So, to get the right Python environment (conda and/or mamba will make it simplest):
+4. The **environment** you need will to run it requires a custom branch of cf-plot, and otherwise you will need all the dependencies of that and of cf-python.
+So, to get the right Python environment (`conda` and/or `mamba` will make it simplest):

    1. Ensure you are using Python version 3.10 or later.
-   2. Install the latest cf-python and cf-plot, noting in the latter case this is mostly to ensure you have the right dependencies because we will then go on to apply a patch `diff` to cf-plot, so use different versions of those.
+   2. Install the latest cf-python and cf-plot (noting in the latter case this is mostly to ensure you have the right dependencies because we will then go on to install a specific branch from cf-plot as below).
       To do this, see the instructions at:

       * https://ncas-cms.github.io/cf-python/installation.html
       * https://ncas-cms.github.io/cf-plot/build/download.html#to-install-cf-plot